 Both light syrup and dark syrup are distributed by the Swedish Dan Sukker company; you can order them online from Scandinavian suppliers such as Scandinavian Specialties, or from Amazon.
-It's also sometimes available in stores that specialize in European foods or products.
-But what if you're short on time or money?
-Luckily you have options.
+It's also sometimes available in stores that specialize in European foods or products, like Marina Market.

 Substitutes for Scandinavian Light and Dark Syrup

 Scandinavian light and dark syrups, unlike American "light" and "dark" corn syrups, are processed from sugar beets rather than corn.
 Thus, in most recipes calling for "dark syrup," one can generally substitute light molasses.
 The Swedish dark syrup is a bit sweeter and less bitter than American light molasses, but the taste is close enough that this substitution works well.
 Another option is to mix Lyle's dark treacle syrup with Lyle's golden syrup for a 50/50 blend.

 Light syrup, however, really doesn't have a good U.S. equivalent.
 It's fairly thin (as syrups go) and sweet, with the distinctive flavor of brown sugar.
 Although you can substitute corn syrup in a pinch.